APogue/APogue.github.io/_drafts/version1/2024-08-05-Intro-Background-Context.md

 		- They took no measures to hold CAC accountable via impeachment hearings---corruption

-- They're treating student gov't like a club that a group of friends belong to.
+- They're treating student gov't like a club that a group of friends belong to (cronyism).
 How can anyone take them seriously?

 - This is related to UC philosophy cultivating a microcosm of corruption.